Bluefin Bay Lakeside firepit

 If you’re looking for a camping knife that is both lightweight and durable, you may want to consider opting for a shorter blade.

 A shorter blade will make the knife more portable, while still providing the durability necessary for camping use.
-Look for a knife under four inches of versatility and durability.
+Look for a knife under four inches for versatility and durability.
 The larger blades will get in your way.

 Features